What are Olives?

-We know that olives are healthy for humans, but are olives good for dogs too?
+Do we know that olives are healthy for humans, but are olives suitable for dogs too?

 Olives provide an excellent source of protein for your dog and are rich in vitamins A, E, and K, as well as high amounts of minerals and antioxidants.

-Your dog’s diet should include a mixed protein, fat, carbohydrates, calcium and essential fatty acids, which all feed muscle, skin, and bone.
+Your dog’s diet should include mixed protein, fat, carbohydrates, calcium, and essential fatty acids, which all feed muscle, skin, and bone.

 All is good in moderation.
 Natural olives that are potentially not harmful to your dogs can be very dangerous in large numbers.
-In addition to useful properties, olives have a high-fat content that is poorly absorbed by canines’ bodies.
-From the high amount of fat in the dog’s diet, it may develop inflammation, pancreas, and other disorders.
-Like avocados, onions or grapes, olives can be toxic and harmful to your dog.
+In addition to valuable properties, olives have a high-fat content that is poorly absorbed by canines’ bodies.
+The high amount of fat in the dog’s diet may develop inflammation, pancreas, and other disorders.
+Like avocados, onions, or grapes, olives can be toxic and harmful to your dog.